tabiosg/brushless-test/README.md

 ## Connecting CAN-FD Lines

 Not exactly sure what the best way to connect the CAN lines in our system yet.
 Maybe daisy chaining everything is sufficient?

+## Limit Switches

+The moteus has GPIO digital inputs (aux 1 and aux 2).
+This code currently has the outline for using limit switches, but it not be worth having a system with limit switches.

+One issue with limit switches is that there is probably not an easy method of making the inputs pulled high or pulled low.
+From the demo video, it might just be pulled low by default, but I am unsure.

+One solution to avoiding using limit switches is using the moteus library.
+The moteus allows one to set position_min and position_max, but that only stops movement for position control mode (unless velocity control mode is considered a position control mode?).